take-a-number/frontend/README.md

-# frontend
+# Frontend - Take a Number
-React-Typescript front end for take a number.
+React-Typescript frontend for take a number.

+To build, run `npm run build`.

+For development, run `npm run dev` to start the development server.